|

 Hampshire and IW Wildlife Trust – is a leading conservation charity committed to improving conditions for all wildlife in Hampshire and the Isle of Wight.
 It owns and manages six reserves on the Island.

-Isle of Wight Council's Parks and Countryside Section – hosts and chairs the IW Biodiversity Partnership meetings.
-The team gives wildlife advice, carries out practical management and environmental education, and co-ordinates the Wight Walks booklets.
-It also manages many countryside sites and the Island’s Local Nature Reserves.
+Isle of Wight Council – chairs the IW Biodiversity Partnership meetings.
+The council gives wildlife advice, carries out practical management and environmental education, and also manages many countryside sites and the Island’s Local Nature Reserves.

 National Trust - is a charity completely independent of the Government.
 On the Island it looks after ten percent of the total land area including 17 miles of unspoilt coastline, many well-known beauty spots and areas of outstanding natural beauty, as well as several unique historic properties.